zzonyo/trust-docs-test/source/index.html.md

 Example on Signature Computing Process:，

 - Request code requirement for signature computing.
-Because it can return to total different data with different content when using HMAC for signature computing; Before requesting signature computing, clients have to request code requirements.
+Because it can return to total different data with different content when using HMAC for signature computing; Before signature computing, clients need to sign by following the standard format.

 - Request Method (GET or POST), add newline character `\n` after URL